Political ideologies in the United States: Reagan Era

 Though conservatives opposed welfare spending during the New Deal era, this opposition did not become a core tenet of American conservatism until the 1970s.
 Southern conservatives were united under the Republican Party at this time through the Southern strategy.
 Conservatism had been seen as a dying ideology following the defeat of Barry Goldwater in the 1964 presidential election, but the Reagan administration in the 1980s returned American conservatism to the political mainstream.
-The Reagan coalition brought together segregationists, businessmen, conservatives, neoconservatives, libertarians, and the religious new right, including Christian fundamentalists, Evangelicals, Catholics and Jews.
-They rejected the leftward shift of the country in the previous decades, instead advocating laissez-faire economics and traditional values while opposing communism and the civil rights movement.
-Social conservatism became a prominent ideology in politics during the Reagan Era, fueled by opposition to abortion and the Equal Rights Amendment.
+The Reagan coalition brought together, businessmen, conservatives, neoconservatives, libertarians, and the religious new right, including Christian fundamentalists, Evangelicals, Catholics and Jews.
+They rejected the leftward shift of the country in the previous decades, instead advocating laissez-faire economics and traditional values while opposing communism.
+Social conservatism became a prominent ideology in politics during the Reagan Era, fueled by opposition to abortion.
 The Tuesday Group was founded in 1995 to represent the moderate wing of the Republican Party in Congress.

 Liberals in the 1970s and 1980s expanded their focus on inclusivity and minority rights.
 In the 1990s, support for conservative policies resulted in Third Way politics to become popular in the Democratic Party, led by the New Democrats.
 This ideology consisted of support for free trade, free markets, and reduction of government spending.
 The left-wing Congressional Progressive Caucus, the centrist and conservative Blue Dog Coalition, and the Third Way New Democrat Coalition formed in the 1990s to represent different factions of the Democratic Party in Congress.